It’s an unpredictable time in the tech startup world. As a founder or marketer, you’re likely asking:

 Keep testing.
 Keep learning.
 And lean on your network or digital partners when you need a fresh perspective.

-📅 Book a strategy session with Rovert Digital and let’s optimize your 2025 roadmap together.
+Book a strategy session with Rovert Digital and let’s optimise your 2025 roadmap together.

-Primary Keywords: startup marketing strategy 2025, reduce MarTech costs, optimize ad budget, recruitment marketing strategy, re-engage B2B leads
+Primary Keywords: startup marketing strategy 2025, reduce MarTech costs, optimise ad budget, recruitment marketing strategy, re-engage B2B leads

 Secondary Keywords: affordable SaaS tools, lean startup marketing, revive old leads, hiring with LinkedIn Jobs, ABM for startups